VA Fiduciary

 Appointing a VA fiduciary is an important decision, so choosing someone trustworthy is important.

 In most cases, a relative or close friend will become the veteran’s fiduciary.
-The VA may appoint other fiduciaries in rare cases, but this is not preferred.

 Common examples of VA fiduciaries include: